illiumst/website/_posts/projects/2019-02-24-water-networks.md

     </figure>
 </center><br>

-This project ran from late 2018 until the early months of 2020.
+This project was active from late 2018 to early 2020.

 {% include reference.html %}